 In his article for the IoIC (Institute of Internal Communication) ‘Why Does Storytelling work for Comms?’, business psychologist Andy Gibson, explains how storytelling works because of our lack of memory.
 “Essentially we have limited slots in our working memories,” he explains.
 “Whenever we’re trying to take in new information, if we’re hit with too many things to remember simultaneously, we can’t remember it all.
 Stories are a way of ‘chunking’ that information.
 They’re a way of joining together different elements into one single chunk or sequence so we can remember the whole thing.”

 Storytelling features strongly as one of the four enablers in Engage for Success, a 2009 report for Government.
 The report authors, David MacLeod and Nita Clarke, found that organisations with a compelling and authentic strategic narrative, provided by leaders who are empowering and visible, generally resulted in high levels of employee engagement and high levels of performance.
-A white paper from people management consultancy The Pioneers challenges this and questions whether the company story is “too remote, intangible and detached from how the majority of people see and experience their world and challenges whether businesses are investing enough time in developing the storytelling skills of their leaders”.
+But a white paper from people management consultancy The Pioneers challenges this and questions whether the company story is “too remote, intangible and detached from how the majority of people see and experience their world and challenges whether businesses are investing enough time in developing the storytelling skills of their leaders”.

 Many forward-thinking organisations provide training and development in the art of storytelling, through guides, webinars and workshops, helping leaders engage, influence and drive performance within their teams.
 In fact, there’s a whole storytelling industry out there with bespoke and tailored packages to help us become master storytellers.
 As the The College of Public Speaking put it: “Your audience may never remember your point, but they will always remember your story!”

 Share your story with me